Peanut Butter Overnight Oats

-It's no secret I love peanut butter (like these Peanut Butter Protein Bars).
+It's no secret I love peanut butter (like these Peanut Butter Protein Bars) so these peanut butter overnight oats are a perfect way to start my day.
 Adding peanut butter to an easy breakfast idea is a big win for me.
-These peanut butter overnight oats are delicious, creamy, and high in protein so they keep me full throughout my busy mornings running around after my boys or after an early morning workout.
+These overnight oats with peanut butter are delicious, creamy, and high in protein, so they keep me full throughout my busy mornings running around after my boys or after an early morning workout.

 Jump to: